 If you want to connect your thermostat to the Nest app, follow the link below.

-If your thermostat is already connected to Wi-Fi, you can see which Wi-Fi network it’s connected to here.
+If your thermostat is already connected to Wi-Fi, you can check which Wi-Fi network it’s connected to here.
 If your thermostat isn’t connected, you can view or select your Wi-Fi network, and enter its password if needed.

 You can use this option to lock your thermostat so it can only be adjusted within a certain temperature range, or to prevent anyone from changing your settings on your thermostat.